-Degree requirements for the M.S. with a specialization in computational science
+Degree requirements for the Master of Science with a Specialization in Computational Science

-Students must complete 32 graduate credits, including CSci 710, of which at least 20 credits must be earned in courses numbered 600 and above.
-Students must also satisfactorily complete CSci 549, CSci 649 and CSci 653 at William & Mary as well as two graduate courses from outside the Computer Science Department.
-Each student will have a three-person computational science advisory committee within the department to advise the student about what is needed to meet the certification requirements of the Computational Science Cluster, and to approve the two graduate courses taken from outside the Computer Science Department.
+Students must complete 32 graduate credits, including CSci 710, Research Project.
+Students may apply at most 12 credits in course numbered below 600 and must satisfactorily complete CSci 653, CSci 654, and CSci 674.
+In addition students must also satisfactorily complete two graduate courses from outside the Computer Science Department.
+Each student will have a three-person computational science advisory committee within the department to advise the student about what is needed to meet the certification requirements of the Computational Science Cluster.
+Students must submit a two year plan of study at the beginning of their first semester in the M.S. with a specialization in computational science program, which must be endorsed by their computational science advisory committee and then approved by the Graduate Admissions Committee.
 There is no thesis option for this specialization.